RebelPotato/microJanet/roadmap.md

 ## in progress

-* [ ] run on the esp32 a lambda function compiled on the laptop
+* [ ] reload function through http (one function for now)

 ## completed

+in reverse chronological order:

+* [x] run on the esp32 a lambda function compiled on the laptop
 * [x] Janet repl through serial
 * [x] control builtin LED with Janet
 * [x] Janet runs on an esp32